 6.17 Class and subject teachers, supported by the senior leadership team, should make regular assessments of progress for all pupils.
 These should seek to identify pupils making less than expected progress given their age and individual circumstances.
 This can be characterised by progress which:

-- is significantly slower than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers - · widens the attainment gap - 6.18 It can include progress in areas other than attainment for instance where a pupil needs to make additional progress with wider development or social needs in order to make a successful transition to adult life. - 6.23 Slow progress and low attainment do not necessarily mean that a child has SEN and should not automatically lead to a pupil being recorded as having SEN. However, they may be an indicator of a range of learning difficulties or disabilities.
+- is significantly slower than that of their peers starting from the same baseline - fails to match or better the child's previous rate of progress - fails to close the attainment gap between the child and their peers - widens the attainment gap

+6.18 It can include progress in areas other than attainment - for instance where a pupil needs to make additional progress with wider development or social needs in order to make a successful transition to adult life.

+6.23 Slow progress and low attainment do not necessarily mean that a child has SEN and should not automatically lead to a pupil being recorded as having SEN. However, they may be an indicator of a range of learning difficulties or disabilities.
 Equally, it should not be assumed that attainment in line with chronological age means that there is no learning difficulty or disability.
 Some learning difficulties and disabilities occur across the range of cognitive ability and, left unaddressed may lead to frustration, which may manifest itself as disaffection, emotional or behavioural difficulties.

 - 5. At this point, a decision as to whether the child has SEN will be made in conjunction with the SENCo.
 The child or young person (CYP) is now described as being at 'SEN Support'.
 They will appear as Code K on our school census.
 If required, we can seek advice from the local SEND Hub manager to clarify our decision.
 This will be undertaken by the SENCo. - 6.
-Our SENCo will maintain a list of pupils who have been identified as having SEN on our SEN list.
-Access to the SEND register is via the SENCO.
-Weekly and termly discussions are held to update the plan - 7.
-All teachers can access this list to see the records for the pupils they teach this is updated by the SENCO as required the register is password protected.
+Our SENCo will maintain a list of pupils who have been identified as having SEN on our SEN list known as the 'SEN Register'.
+This list is shared with class teachers whenever there are changes made and at least once a term through a designated SEND staff meeting agenda item.
 Anyone accessing this list must treat the content in confidence and in line with General Data Protection Act 2018 and Protection Regulations 2017 (GDPR).
-All information such as SEN support plans, communications, reports, EHCPs, annual reviews etc. are available via the SENCO.
+All information such as SEN support plans, communications, reports, EHCPs, annual reviews etc. are available through the SENCo and on the child's Scholar Pack record.
+This must be kept up to date in line with our policy.
 Teachers are required to upload any information and plans to the correct pupil file within 5 working days of them being received or written.